 - This drug may affect certain lab tests.
 Tell all of your child’s health care providers and lab workers that your child takes this drug.

 - This drug is a strong fluid-lowering drug (diuretic).
-Sometimes too much water and major elements (potassium) in the blood may be lost.
-This can lead to serious health problems.
+Sometimes too much water and electrolytes (like potassium) in the blood may be lost.
+This can lead to severe health problems.
 The doctor will follow your child closely to change the dose to match your child’s body’s needs.

 - If your child is on a low-salt or salt-free diet, talk with your child’s doctor.